mui/mui-x/docs/data/data-grid/column-spanning/column-spanning.md

 :::warning
 When using `colSpan`, some other features may be pointless or may not work as expected (depending on the data model).
-To avoid confusing grid layout, consider disabling the following features for the column(s) that are affected by `colSpan`:
+To avoid a confusing grid layout, consider disabling the following features for any columns that are affected by `colSpan`:

 - [sorting](/x/react-data-grid/sorting/#disable-the-sorting)
 - [filtering](/x/react-data-grid/filtering/#disable-the-filters)